fosatech/Raven/README.md

    ```bash
    python stk_sweep.py
    ```
    Note: this currently starts the Flask development server.
+Proper WSGI server support is coming soon.

 ## Usage

 After completing the setup, the Flask application will be running on your local server.
 You can access it via `localhost:5000/rtl_data`.

-1. Enter the desired wideband scan range and bin size and start the scan.
+1. Open the settings window, enter the desired wideband scan range and bin size, and start the scan.

 2. Start the `rtl_tcp` server with the desired port and IP, and connect to it with your SDR software.

-3. `ctrl + left click` on a frequency and STK Sweep will automatically tune your 2nd SDR to it.
+3. Select your desired rtl-tcp server instance by clicking on the current frequency, then `ctrl + left click` on the wideband window and STK Sweep will automatically tune your SDR to it.

 ## Settings and Configuration